SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 - regular updates, which can sometimes breaki compatibilty with SillyTavern
 - [GitHub](https://github.com/oobabooga/text-generation-webui#one-click-installers)

+**Correct Way to Connect SillyTavern to Ooba's new OpenAI API**

+1. Disable `api` flag (right side of Ooba UI's Session tab)
+2. Disable api extension (left side of the Session tab)
+3. Enable openai extension (install the `extensions/openai/requirements.txt` file if needed)
+4. Connect ST to localhost:5000 without checking hte 'Legacy API' box

+*If you leave the api extension (or use the `--api` flag) you will get port conflicts and won't be able to connect to the OAI API from ST.*
+*You can, however, change the port manually with the `--api_port` flag when running your windows_start.bat file*

 ## Cloud LLM APIs

 - These LLM APIs are run as cloud services, and require no resources on your PC